noemaier/noemaier.github.io/_pages/cv.md

 # Education

+Course The Art and Science of the American Fundraising Model, King Baudoin Foundation US, New York City, 2017

 Master of Arts in Business (MA) - Executive Management, FH Wien - Vienna University of Applied Science - 2012

+College Leadership, WIFI Vienna, 2008

 Degree in Communications and Political Science, University of Vienna - 2004